Italian Citizenship For Descendants Of Women

-Until recently, those who had a female Italian ancestor born before January 1, 1948 were generally unable to obtain Italian citizenship through ancestry.
-Seeking Italian citizenship by descent from a grandmother or great-grandmother was a difficult and sometimes impossible task, based solely on her date of birth.
+Until recently, those who had female Italian ancestry through women born before January 1st, 1948 were generally unable to obtain Italian citizenship due to ancestry.
+Seeking Italian citizenship by descent (Jure Sanguinis) from a grandmother or great-grandmother was a difficult and sometimes impossible task, based solely on her date of birth.

-However, in 2009, this law came under question, and the High Court of Rome went against precedent and granted Italian citizenship to the descendant of an Italian woman born before 1948.
+However, in 2009 this law came under question.
+The High Court of Rome went against precedent and granted Italian citizenship to the descendant of an Italian woman born before 1948.
 This is great news and a forward-looking step on the part of the court to end what many view as a discriminatory and antiquated Italian citizenship law.
 Previously, the law prevented any person, male or female, born before 1948 from an Italian woman from becoming an Italian citizen through great-grandparents.
 Italian ancestry, as a result, has become more accessible to those who are entitled to it.

-- If you live in the United States and your grandparent or great-grandparent was born in Italy, you do not need to travel to Italy to apply for Italian citizenship or participate in a trial to establish your right to citizenship.
+- If you live in the United States and your grandparent or great-grandparent was born in Italy, you do not need to travel to Italy to apply for Italian citizenship, but you do need to have a trial establish your right to eligibility for citizenship.
 Additionally, several family members may join the same legal action.
-You will apply through the Italian consulate that has jurisdiction over the region where you live.
+You will apply through a court in Italy.

-- You will need to supply vital records to become an Italian citizen, including birth certificates, marriage certificates, and other documents to support your claim for citizenship by descent.
+- You will need to supply vital records to become an Italian citizen, including birth certificates, marriage certificates, death certificates, and other specific documents to support your claim for citizenship by descent.
 Some experts can help you find these.

 - As of 2017, you may file a legal appeal (ricorso) rather than the more costly legal petition (atto di citazione) to petition for dual citizenship based on your female ancestor who was a citizen at the time of their death.